ekjohnsonphd/pure_health_inequality/README.md

 - defines the outcome variable `early_death`
 - generates historical features using rolling time windows
   (**2–6 years** and **7–15 years before index age**)
-- merges rolling variables with index variables
+- merges rolling variables with index age variables

 The **index age** corresponds to the year immediately preceding the outcome window.